sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/brightness/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video’s brightness shifts dynamically over time.
+- The overall brightness or exposure of the video changes over time, with noticeable shifts between brighter and darker levels across large portions of the frame.

 </details>